Walking in Cleveleys is free and good for you! With a flat landscape, wide open skies, beaches and more, you can fill your boots – as they say!

 There are public car parks in the town centre which are close to the beach, and on the seafront itself.

 - Travel to one of the local parks and open spaces if you prefer greenery and birdsong.

 Head to the coast and a lovely walk awaits you on the new promenade at Cleveleys seafront.

-Depending on the tide you might like to pop down the steped sea wall onto the sand, and do a round trip along the beach and back on the promenade.
-You can check tide times here.
+Depending on the tide you might like to pop down the stepped sea wall onto the sand, do a round trip along the beach and come back on the promenade.

-There are plenty of benches, and the prom itself has built-in seats (with a backrest!) all along the length so you won’t be short of somewhere to sit for a breather.
-It’s ideal for prams and wheelchairs, with plenty of access points and a new, flat surface that’s easy to ride on.
+There are plenty of benches, and the prom itself has built-in seats (with a backrest!) all along the length.
+You won’t be short of somewhere to sit for a breather.
+It’s ideal for prams and wheelchairs, with plenty of access points and a flat surface that’s easy to ride on.

-If you feel more adventurous and want a longer walk, you could also park on Princes Way.
-Follow South Promenade from the end of the main shopping street (Victoria Road West) heading in the direction of Blackpool.
+If you feel more adventurous and want a longer walk, you could also park on Princes Way which is technically in Blackpool.
+Follow Cleveleys South Promenade from the end of the main shopping street (Victoria Road West) heading south.